 I set up automatic transfers to move that excess to my high-interest savings account.
 And once my loan payments started up, I could just plug the data in and crunch some numbers to see how much additional I could pay towards my loans, while maintaining my savings.
 I set all payments up on automatic withdraw so I would never miss the excess funds.

 I created a method to automate my personal finances and I was able to pay off my student loans in less than 5 years.
-That let me start building my nest egg to eventually reach FIRE and work part-time.
+That let me start building my nest egg to eventually reach FIRE and switch from full-time to part-time work.

 5 Steps to Automating Your Finances & Savings

-Over the next few weeks, my plan is to write about my journey and the steps that I took to be able to start saving, become debt-free, and start investing.
+In the future, my plan is to write about my FIRE story and the steps that I took to be able to start saving, zero out my student loan debt, and become an investor.

-Let’s start today by building a savings fund.
+Let’s start the process of automating your finances by building a savings fund.

 1) Track and categorize your expenses